Towns, Edwards lift Wolves over Mavs 105-100 to avoid sweep in West finals

 Anthony Edwards had 29 points, 10 rebounds and nine assists as the Wolves stayed alive in their first trip to the conference finals in 20 years, and just the second in the franchise’s 35 seasons.

-“He got himself going by going to the hoop,” coach Chris Finch said.
-“Played quick off the catch.
-Stayed confident.
-He didn't really look much for his 3 until the second half.
-He just had his feet set.
-He was ready.
-And they were huge.”

-Now third-seeded Minnesota heads home for Game 5 on Thursday night to see if it can make the series even more interesting against No. 5 seed Dallas.
+“Being aggressive,” Towns said.
+“Ain’t no time to have any doubts in your mind, especially at this time, it’s Game 4, down 3-0.
+Ain’t no time to have any doubts.”

 Luka Doncic had 28 points, 15 rebounds and 10 assists in his sixth triple-double of these playoffs, but he and co-star Kyrie Irving were just 13 of 39 from the field.
-Irving, who was 14-0 in his career in closeout games coming in, finished with 16 points.
+Irving, who was 14-0 in his career in closeout games coming in, made just one of six from long range and finished with 16 points.

 The Wolves have led in the final five minutes of the fourth quarter of every game in the series, and this time they finished.

-Towns, who picked up his fifth foul midway through the third quarter, put the Wolves ahead for good on a 3-pointer with 5:41 remaining, then hit another from deep the next time down.
+Towns put the Wolves ahead for good on a 3-pointer with 5:41 remaining, then hit another from deep the next time down.
+His third 3 of the final quarter put Minnesota up six with three minutes to go.

+“He was super confident,” Edwards said.
+“He wasn’t worried about any shots previous to the shots that he hit tonight.
+He played exceptionally well.”

 Edwards put the Wolves up five with a jumper just inside the arc with 39 seconds left, and Minnesota hung on despite Edwards fouling Doncic on a made 3-pointer for a three-point Dallas deficit with 12 seconds to go.